9781771510356_cover Enlarge Cover

 About the Authors

 Agnes C. Laut was born in Huron County, Ontario, in 1871.
-She became a reporter and editorial writer for the Manitoba Free Press in the 1890s and later a wide-ranging travel writer.
-Her books include Pioneers of the Pacific Coast, The Cariboo Trail, Lords of the North, Heralds of Empire, The Story of the Trapper, Pathfinders of the West, Vikings of the Pacific, and The Romance of the Rails.
+She became a reporter and editorial writer for the Manitoba Free Press in the 1890s, then a wide-ranging travel writer.
+Her books include Lords of the North, Heralds of Empire, The Story of the Trapper, Pathfinders of the West, Vikings of the Pacific, Canada at the Crossroads, and The Romance of the Rails.
 She died in 1936.

 Diana French has called the Cariboo Chilcotin her home since 1951 when she came to teach in a one-room school.
 She married Bob French, the son of a pioneer family, and they lived in different parts of the area before settling in Williams Lake in 1970.
 Along with raising five sons, Diana continued to teach, and later worked as a reporter then editor for the Williams Lake Tribune.
 She still writes a weekly column for that paper.
 She is the author of The Road Runs West: A Century Along the Bella Coola/Chilcotin Road (Harbour Publishing) and co-authored, with Rick Blacklaws, Ranchland: British Columbia's Cattle Country (Harbour Publishing).